rocket-pool/docs.rocketpool.net/docs/en/node-staking/performance.md

 curl icanhazip.com
 ```

-The port to monitor depends on your node setup; users running the typical Smartnode installation will likely have forwarded ports 30303 and 9001 for the Execution and Consensus clients respectively, so these are good choices for uptime monitoring.
+The port to monitor depends on your node setup; users running the typical Smart Node installation will likely have forwarded ports 30303 and 9001 for the Execution and Consensus clients respectively, so these are good choices for uptime monitoring.

 ### Rocketpool Metrics Dashboards